lightning/bolts/04-onion-routing.md

     - return a `fee_insufficient` error.
  -  if the incoming `cltv_expiry` minus the `outgoing_cltv_value` is below the `cltv_expiry_delta` for the outgoing channel:
-    - report the `cltv_expiry` and the current channel setting for the outgoing channel.
+    - report the `cltv_expiry` of the outgoing HTLC and the current channel setting for the outgoing channel.
     - return an `incorrect_cltv_expiry` error.
   - if the `cltv_expiry` is unreasonably near the present: